act-rules/act-rules.github.io/_rules/zoom-text-no-overflow-clipping-59br37.md

 #### Passed Example 3

 This [text node][] is restricted to a single line, by setting a `line-height` that is the same as the `height`.
+This fulfills expectation 2.
 A link to a full version of the poem is also provided.
-Similarly to Passed Example 2: strictly speaking, the link to a full version is not necessary to pass the rule.
-This example passes the rule because the way it uses `line-height` causes it to pass Expectation 2.
-The link to a full version _is_ necessary to pass the success criterion.
+The link to the full version is not required by this rule, but is necessary to satisfy [success criterion 1.4.4 Resize text][sc144].

 ```html
 <style>